 Genus Arcella Ehrenberg, 1832

-Diagnosis: Species with a more or less circular shell, aperture central, invaginated, in many species surrounded by a tubus or a circle of pores.
+Diagnosis: Species with a more or less circular shell with central, invaginated aperture, in many species surrounded by a collar and/or a circle of pores.
 Test completely organic, composed of box-like building units arranged in a single layer and cemented together, resulting in an areolar surface.
 Size of the building units varies between species.
-Young shells are colorless, older become brown due to iron and manganese storage into the building units.
-Most species are binucleate, but several species have more; A. megastoma may have up to 200.
+Young shells are colorless, older ones become brown due to iron and manganese storage into the building units.
+Most species are binucleate, but several species have more, A. megastoma may have up to 200.
 These nuclei are always vesicular.
 Several contractile vacuoles.
-Cell does not fill the test, fixed with small epipodes at the shell wall.
+Cell does not fill the test, fixed with small epipodia attached to the shell wall.
 Cyst round, within test.

 Arcella is a genus of testate amoebae and one of the largest and most common testacean genera.
 Over 50 species, subspecies and varieties have been described, but many descriptions are not adequate or based on artificial criteria.
 Therefore it is not always easy to identify species.
 An important characteristic is the shape of the test in lateral view, which is in practice not so easy to observe.

 The test is completely composed of organic material, and is transparent in young Arcella, but browns while aging due to the progressive deposition of iron and manganese compounds.
 In the building process organic granules are arranged in a single layer en cemented together, resulting in a hexagonal honeycomb like structure.
 Contrary to other genera, no sand grains or other foreign bodies are inserted to build the test.